nourish-team/nourish-backend/README.md

 ### Installation

-_Bellow you will find the basic installation and set up._
+_Below you will find the basic installation and set up._

 1. Clone the repo
 ```sh